-Partnerships between robo-advisors and investment firms are occurring with increased regularity as fintech’s impact on the advisory industry continues to grow.
+Partnerships between robo-advisors and investment firms are occurring with increased regularity as fintech’s impact continues to grow

 Wealthbar’s new platform, PPI Valet, will handle regulatory compliance, account monitoring and rebalancing functions, and will host a variety of marketing support.
 Mandeville’s foray into the robo-advice space was finally announced after a year of talks and planning with Smart Money, and gives its investors and advisors access to private and alternative investment opportunities online, as well as providing financial planning tools.